 The first step in applying for financial aid is completing the Free Application for Federal Aid (FAFSA).

 This form, which must be completed every year, is required to apply for Pell Grants, Perkins Loans, Stafford Loans, work-study, all state and many school student assistance programs.
-Your FAFSA must be filed after January 1 and before each state’s individual deadline.
-In Indiana, the FAFSA filing deadline is usually March 10.
+Your FAFSA must be filed after January 1 and before your resident state’s individual deadline.

 Types of financial aid

 Loans are borrowed money that you must repay.
 There are three types of loans: student loans (Stafford Loans or Perkins Loans), parent loans (PLUS loans), and private loans.